Philip Kotler: Views about marketing

 Kotler argued for "broadening the field of marketing" to cover not only commercial operations but also the operations of non-profit organizations and government agencies.
 He held that marketing can be applied not only to products, services, and experiences, but also to causes, ideas, persons, and places.
 Thus a museum needs the marketing skills of Product, Price, Place, and Promotion (the 4P's) if it is to be successful in attracting visitors, donors, staff members, and public support.
 Kotler and Gerald Zaltman created the field of social marketing, which applies marketing theory to influence behavior change that would benefit consumers, their peers, and society as a whole.
 Kotler and Sidney Levy developed the idea of demarketing, which organizations must employ to reduce overall or selective demand when demand is too high.
 Thus, when water is in short supply, the government needs to persuade various water consumers to reduce water usage so that enough water will be available for essential uses.
 In 2018, Christian Sarkar and Kotler began promoting brand activism, the idea that businesses must go beyond Corporate Social Responsibility to tackle the world's most urgent problems.

+Kotler was also among the first to advocate “societal marketing,” the idea that a company should make marketing decisions by considering consumers’ long-term welfare as well as company profits.
+His work connected marketing to social justice, sustainability, and ethics decades before these became mainstream business priorities.

 In 2021 Kotler launched the Regenerative Marketing Institute with Christian Sarkar and Enrico Foglia.
 The Institute promotes the practice of regeneration of the Common Good in institutions, businesses, and communities.
 In 2023, Kotler co-authored Regeneration: The Future of Community in a Permacrisis World, with Sarkar and Foglia.